TomekLeszczynski/Odin-Project-Tic-Tac-Toe/README.md

 ## Conclusion & Issues

 The Module pattern and factory function require careful planning of the application's behavior and placing the "logic" in the right place.
-However, as a result, the code has a chance to remain organized, it is easy to work with, and allows for the use of namespacing, which solves naming conflicts.
+However, as a result, the code has a chance to remain organized, it is easier to work with, and allows for the use of "namespacing", which solves naming conflicts.
-Working with the Module pattern or factory requires getting used to it.
+Working with the Module pattern or factory requires getting used to it but pays off with better workflow.

 Initially, I had trouble accessing certain data, such as inputs, to use them for displaying the names entered by players instead of default names.
 After all I wish to learn more about Module Patterns.